passionlim/intensive/RolePlay_Reservations.md

 ## Hotel

+Google: Hello, is that ABC hotel?
+I'd like to reserve a room, but I have some questions beforehand.

+Jeniffer: Yen, What can I help for?

+Google: I have a plan to stay during next X-mas season.
+Are there any rooms available during that season?
+I'll stay for 5 days from December 1.

+Jeniffer: Yes, it is avaiable.

+Google: What types of rooms do you offer at that time and how much?

+Jeniffer: Delux and Suite are available.
+D is $100 a day, S is $500 a day?

+Google: I like to choose Delux for 5 nights.
+Is breakfast also included in the deal?
+We are a family of 4.

+Jeniffer: Yeah.
+We need credit card numbers and your name to reserve the room.
+Would you tell me your credit card number and your name?

+Google: My credit card number are XXXX-YYYY.
+My name is Google.
+Are we done?

+Jeniffer: Could you give a time to make sure?

+Google: Thank you for your information and help.

 ----
 - Are there any rooms available for a reservation?
 - I'd like to reserve a room, but I have some questions beforehand.